nmshd/documentation/_docs_integrate/create-attributes-for-yourself.md

 Depending on whether you or your peer should set the [RelationshipAttributeValue]({% link _docs_integrate/attribute-values.md %}#relationship-attributes) and depending on other factors, a [CreateAttributeRequestItem]({% link _docs_integrate/data-model-overview.md %}#createattributerequestitem), [ReadAttributeRequestItem]({% link _docs_integrate/data-model-overview.md %}#readattributerequestitem), [ProposeAttributeRequestItem]({% link _docs_integrate/data-model-overview.md %}#proposeattributerequestitem) or [ShareAttributeRequestItem]({% link _docs_integrate/data-model-overview.md %}#shareattributerequestitem) should be used for this.

 From a technical point of view, the creation of a RelationshipAttribute corresponds to the creation of one [LocalAttribute]({% link _docs_integrate/data-model-overview.md %}#localattribute) for yourself and one LocalAttribute for your peer, whereby their `content` is given by the RelationshipAttribute that is intended to be created.
-In terms of nomenclature, this pair of LocalAttributes consists of one own shared RelationshipAttribute and one peer shared RelationshipAttribute.
+In terms of nomenclature, this pair of LocalAttributes consists of one own shared RelationshipAttribute and one PeerRelationshipAttribute.
 {: .notice--info}

 ### Utilization of a CreateAttributeRequestItem